toolstack/gp-project-contributors/README.md

-# GlotPress Additional Links
+# GlotPress Project Contributors
-A plugin for [GlotPress as a WordPress plugin](https://github.com/deliciousbrains/GlotPress) that adds a link to the WordPress dashboard for admins in the GlotPress page as well as a link to the GlotPress page in the WordPress admin menu.
+A plugin for [GlotPress as a WordPress plugin](https://github.com/deliciousbrains/GlotPress) that creates a formated list of contributors to a GlotPress project as a shortcode..